Hyundai Accent Insurance Rates

 Rates are averaged for all Hyundai Accent models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for Cheap Hyundai Accent Insurance
+How to Find Affordable Hyundai Accent Insurance

 By increasing your deductible and shopping for quotes, you can save an average of $660 a year.